 \subsection{PAC-NMPC}

-Consider the stochastic dynamics given by $p(\bx_{t+1}|\bx_{t}, \bu_{t})$ defined by a vector of state values $\bx_{t}\in\mathbb{R}^{N_x}$, a vector of control inputs $\bu_{t}\in\mathbb{R}^{N_u}$, and probability density $p$.
-Probably Approximately Correct NMPC (PAC-NMPC) \cite{10250934} is a sampling-based SNMPC method which minimizes upper confidence bounds on the expected cost and probability of constraint violation of local feedback policies.
-It is an Iterative Stochastic Policy Optimization (ISPO) \cite{kobilarov2015sample}, which formulates the search for a control policy $\bu_{t}= \bpi_t(\bx_t,\bU)$ as a stochastic optimization problem, where $\bU$ is a set of policy parameters.
-It does so by iteratively optimizing the hyper-parameters, $\bnu$, of a surrogate distribution $p(\bU|\bnu)$.
-PAC-NMPC formulates the policy parameters as a nominal control trajectory, $\bU ~= ~ ^T$, $\bzeta_t \in \mathbb{R}^{N_u}$, which is tracked with a feedback policy:
+Probably Approximately Correct NMPC (PAC-NMPC) \cite{10250934} is a sampling-based SNMPC method which minimizes an upper confidence bound on the expected cost and probability of constraint violation of a local feedback policy.

+Consider the stochastic dynamical system given by the probability density function $p(\bx_{t+1}|\bx_{t}, \bu_{t})$, where $\bx_{t}\in\mathbb{R}^{N_x}$ is a vector of state values and $\bu_{t}\in\mathbb{R}^{N_u}$ is a vector of control inputs.
+PAC-NMPC uses Iterative Stochastic Policy Optimization (ISPO) \cite{kobilarov2015sample} to formulate the search for a control policy, $\bu_{t}= \bpi(\bx_t,\bU)$, as a stochastic optimization problem.
+This is achieved by sampling the policy parameters, $\bU$, from a surrogate distribution given by the probability density function $p(\bU|\bnu)$ and defined by hyper-parameters $\bnu$.